 The GAC also works inter-sessionally on priority issues, usually via teleconferencing.
 In addition, working groups are used to focus on particular areas such as working methods and issues for future gTLDs.

-The work of the GAC is supported by a dedicated Secretariat provided by ACIG (an independent consulting firm) and by ICANN staff.
+The work of the GAC is supported by a dedicated ICANN GAC Support.

 Benefits of GAC Membership

 The Internet domain name system is a key part of critical Internet infrastructure for the global digital economy.
 Governments and inter-governmental organisations (IGOs) who participate through the GAC benefit from:

 - The opportunity to provide advice direct to the ICANN Board on public policy aspects of the operation of the Internet domain name system.

 - Contributing at an early stage of ICANN's policy development processes to ensure consistency with laws and public interest.

 - Access to face to face meetings and online discussion with other GAC members and observers, including national governments and inter-governmental organisations, which inform development of GAC advice.